GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 These coefficients depend only on the chosen subset of share indices, not on the secret values or the random coefficients.
 Once computed for a given subset, they can be used for every secret associated with those indices.

-The Schiavinato Cipher leverages this property as follows:
+Schiavinato Sharing leverages this property as follows:

 - For commonly used threshold schemes (e.g., 2-of-3, 2-of-4, 3-of-5), the documentation provides tables of $\gamma_j$ values for each possible subset of share indices.
 - The GRIFORTIS tools include a "Lagrange calculator" that, given a modulus $p$, a threshold $k$, and a set of indices, computes the corresponding coefficients.
 Because this calculation involves modular division, it is delegated to a device, but it can safely be performed on a non-air-gapped computer: the coefficients contain no information about the secrets.